-You need to ask yourself how much each item on your list actually costs how much each item costs you a month.
+You will need to ask yourself how much each item on your list actually costs you a month.

-Monthly bills that change – utilities, phones and more.
+These are utility bills like your electricity and water services, phone bill, and more.
 Find costs per month for say six months, add them up.
-Take this number you have calculated and divide it by six (the amount of months) to get your average cost.
+Take this number you have calculated and divide it by six (the number of months) to get your average cost.
 This is the number you will be using for your budgetary exercise.

 - Bills that come every three or six months